kernyan/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 #### 8. Final output

-The produce the final output, the filled area between lanes are warped back to the input image.
+To produce the final output, the filled area between lanes are warped back to the input image.
 We also overlay the radius of curvature and distance off vehicle centre to the input image.

 The final output
 1. [Video](./output_videos/project_video_out.mp4) - Lane lines filled